common-workflow-lab/2020-covid-19-bh/SOP-gatk-SARS-CoV-2.md

+TODO: who wrote this?
+TODO: What is the purpose?
+TODO: What type of data is it appropriate for?

 # Standard operating protocol for variant calling using GATK
 Software installation and environment setup
       - Access .jar file for each GATK and PICARD tool from their respective folder.